nebunebu/flake-templates/README.md

 For quick bootstrapping of nix flakes.

 > ⚠️ **Caution:**
-> These templates presume that the pipes-operators experimental-feature is enabled
+> These templates presume that the pipe-operators experimental-feature is enabled

 > 📝 **Note:**